Monday Tuesday June 9 Wednesday June 10 Thursday June 11

 Thematic seminar

 A new form of event is the thematic seminar where central themes in space syntax are given a platform for deeper discussion and reflection.
 Academics from related fields with knowledge of space syntax are invited to help prepare these sessions.
 As preparation for these seminars they will present a paper on their view of space syntax and its relation to their own field, accessible at the web site before the symposium start.
-They will also propose guests they believe can contribute to a constructive discussion.
-Participants from the space syntax community will also be invited to this discussion.
+There will also be guests contributing to a constructive discussions, which will be held together with participants from the space syntax community.

 Social events